 Front Street and the Boardman Neighborhood

 This “urban walk” is a good introduction to Traverse City’s historic downtown shopping district and one of its oldest residential neighborhoods: the splendid 19th-century homes along tree-lined Washington Street.
-It’s a particularly fine walk on a calm winter evening, when the holiday lights in the downtown trees and the turn-of-the-century streetlamps along Washington give the night a magical glow.
+It’s a particularly fine walk on a calm winter evening, when the lights in the downtown trees and the turn-of-the-century streetlamps along Washington give the night a magical glow.

 Directions: Starting at the corner of Union and Front, walk east for four blocks to Wellington Avenue.
 Turn right and go up two blocks to Washington Street, then go left and stroll as far as you like.
 (The street with its fine Victorian homes extends for six blocks, past charming F&M Park to Garfield Avenue.)
 To return, simply cross the street and go back the way you came.